 Nylon area rugs are known for their durability.
 Most of these types of area rugs are capable of being used outside.
 This type of material is able to stand up to a lot of wear and tear.
 This means, that’s right you guessed it, it’s great for high traffic spaces—or even as a décor accent under heavy furniture.
 Last but not least, they’re quite easy to clean and maintain.

 Polyester fiber produces some of the prettiest color variations available, and it’s extremely fade and stain resistant.
 However, it’s not the most resilient material so it’s better suited for a low traffic area.

 A natural protein fiber, silk is often blended with other rug fabrics to produce a distinctive softness and sheen.
 The fiber’s unique structure refracts light at different angles, giving it a shimmering appearance.
 Because silk is created from harvested larvae cocoons of silkworms, the production process can be tricky and time-consuming.
 Silk rugs are known for their softness as well as their strong and distinctive sheens.
 However, silk is a more difficult fabric to clean, and has been known to show footprints a little more easily than other fabrics.

 Rayon has a silky appearance and feel.
 It also has the ability to breathe in a way that’s similar to cotton.
-While rayon has that pleasing silky feel and is similar to cotton, it has one big advantage.
-It will wrinkle more easily than other materials, meaning it requires more maintenance.
+However, rayon will wrinkle more easily than other materials, meaning it requires more maintenance.

-Viscose material has a silky appearance.
-It’s breathability and feel is similar to cotton, however it tends to wrinkle more easily than other fabric—which means more maintenance is required.
+Like rayon, viscose material also has a silky appearance.
+Its breathability and feel is similar to cotton, but it tends to wrinkle more easily than other fabrics—which means more maintenance is required.

 This fabric is man-made.
 In area rugs, this material is often used to mimic the characteristics of natural fibers.
 They’re typically strong, stain resistant and great for high traffic spaces.